fujiokayu/grepIntel/memory-bank/progress.md

   - Changed `--log-chat` option to `--no-log-chat` to make logging enabled by default
   - Modified language specification to support multiple languages instead of 'all' option
   - Updated FileScanner and ReportGenerator to handle multiple language specifications
+- Added execution time measurement and display to track tool performance

 ## In Progress
 - End-to-end testing